-🏎️ Audi TT (1998–2023) – History, leather colors, engine variants & Equipment
+🏎️ Audi TT (1998–2023) – History, leather colors, engine variants & equipment

 📌 The history of the Audi TT

-- Mk1 (1998–2006, Type 8N) – Series production started after the IAA study of 1995.
+- Mk1 (1998–2006, Type 8N) – Series production begins following the IAA study from 1995.

 - Mk2 (2006–2014, Type 8J) – Lighter, sportier, with new engines like the TT RS.